pedroabarca/interview/README.md

 ## ✨ Why these design choices?

 ### 1) Two fetch styles on purpose
-We demonstrate both patterns so you can compare trade-offs:
+We demonstrate both patterns so you can compare trade-offs and also using React Query for search.

 - **Promise chaining (`then`)** – used in `fetchCountries`
   - **Pros:** Tiny; easy to show mapping pipelines.